kiei924-fall18/hw2/README.md

 Complete the homework per the instructions in the `hw2.rb` file.

-Use the "Share" button in the upper-right corner of the Cloud9 IDE to copy the link to your Cloud9 environment.
-This should be something like `https://console.aws.amazon.com/cloud9/ide/xxxxxxxxxxxxxx`.
-Use the URL as your "Web URL" submission in Canvas.
+Right-click on the `hw2` folder in the sidebar in Cloud9.
+Select "Download", which will create a file named `hw2.tar.gz`.
+Upload this file into Canvas as your submission.